svlsummerjam/arduino-stream-team/README.md

 ### Installation

-To install `emotiv-stream-team`, cd into the `emotiv-stream-team` directory and run:
+To install `arduino-stream-team`, cd into the `arduino-stream-team` directory and run:

 	$ ./configure
 	$ sudo make